Floris of London: Stores

 The London store is in Jermyn Street, London, in the same building Juan Floris created the business in the 18th century.
 The mahogany counter used in the store was purchased from the Great Exhibition at the Crystal Palace in Hyde Park in 1851.

+Until 1989, perfumes were produced on site on Jermyn Street.
+In this year, however, to satisfy growing consumer demand, a new factory was established in Devon, opened by Diana, Princess of Wales.